 As a huge tourist destination, Canada is a great place for tourism interns.
 Interns could choose from opportunities in hotels, ski resorts, restaurants, and many more industries.
 Expect to work with tourists from all over the world, get your feet wet with some training, and also have time for social events.
 Tourism internships at resorts and hotels in Canada will generally last for about six months or longer.
 It will be well worth it when you experience all the fun and excitement of interning in the hospitality and service sector.

 The technology sector is becoming more and more important around the globe.
 In Canada, tech interns can expect to find many opportunities.
 There are internships available for database administrators as well as, ASP.Net, Java, software, and web application developers.
-You could find a job at small, medium or large IT firms (like Electronic Arts), or within tech departments of large hotels or manufacturers.
+You could find a job at small, medium, or large IT firms (like Electronic Arts), or within tech departments of large hotels or manufacturers.

 Toronto, which was voted one of the best places to live in the world, is an industrial city with internship opportunities in just about every industry.
+Some of the top fields to find placements include business, media, technology, and theatre or performing arts.

 Ottawa, the capital, will also have a wide variety of internships for students.